influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 \* The existing cluster can have data in the `_internal` database, the database that the system creates by default.
-The system automatically drops the `_internal` database when it performs an incremental restore.
+The system automatically drops the `_internal` database when it performs a complete restore.

 Options: